AgriVision-AI/AgriVision/README.md

 - **Speed & Efficiency**: Saves cost to build from scratch and speeds up the process.
 - **Customization**: Feature to customize/fine-tune the model using scripts, and more.

+### Azure ML Python Notebook
+You can run the notebook to see out analysis and make your own edits if you desire.
+Access the notebook through this link.
+You'll want to download it and upload it to your Azure ML Studio: https://drive.google.com/file/d/1wVRXX2x9PBD1KzhaBceRgO55wQC_B2MB/view?usp=sharing

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.